 What’s The Best Time To Water Cannabis Plants?

-Many growers agree the morning (or when your grow lights turn on) is the best time to water cannabis plants since the plant will have moist soil available throughout the day when it’s receiving light and performing photosynthesis, instead of night time when the plant is resting.
+Many growers agree the morning (or when your grow lights turn on) is the best time to water cannabis plants.
+This way, the plant will have moist soil available throughout the day when it’s receiving light and performing photosynthesis.

 How Does Air Temperature Affect Cannabis Watering Requirements?